Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step09.md

 this.projectileImg.visible = false;
 ```

-Next, we need a function that will handle our firing mechanic.
-Let's create our `fireProjectile()` function by adding the following below `update()`:
+Next, we need a method that will handle our firing mechanic.
+Let's create our `fireProjectile()` method by adding the following below `update()`:

 ```js
 // Fire the projectile